Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Noodles – Make your favorite pasta, or try zucchini noodles and shirataki noodles for a lighter option.

 - Sauce – Serve drizzled with creamy tahini sauce for a delightful Mediterranean twist.
-You can also try it with a zesty lemon vinaigrette or a tangy balsamic glaze.
+You can also try it with a zesty lemon vinaigrette, a delicious basil pesto, or a tangy balsamic glaze.

 More Sheet Pan Chicken Recipes